xavier-orcutt/iptw-survival/README.md

 # iptw-survival

-`iptw-survival` is a Python package for calculating inverse probability of treatment weights (IPTW) and performing survival analysis using real-world data.
-It includes functionality for estimating stabilized weights, checking covariate balance, visualizing propensity scores, and calculating bootstrapped survival metrics.
+`iptw-survival` is a Python package for performing weight-based causal survival analysis.
+It includes functionality for estimating inverse probability of treatment weights (IPTW) and overlap weights (OW), visualizing propensity score overlap, assessing covariate balance, and computing bootstrapped survival metrics.

 ## Features

-- Calculate stabilized or unstabilized IPTW using logistic regression
+- Calculate IPTW and overlap weights using logistic regression
 - Visualize propensity score distributions for treatment groups
 - Assess covariate balance using standardized mean differences (SMD), including a Love plot
-- Generate a bootstrapped Kaplan-Meier survival summary DataFrame with point estimates and bootstrapped 95% confidence intervals (useful for plotting with your preferred visualization library)
+- Generate bootstrapped Kaplan-Meier survival summaries with point estimates and 95% CIs
-- Compute survival metrics -- all with bootstrapped 95% condience intervals -- including:
+- Compute survival metrics with bootstrapped 95% confidence intervals:
     - Probability of survival at fixed timepoints
     - Restricted mean survival time (RMST)
     - Median survival

-Standard variance estimates for survival curves can be biased when using IPTW, especially when weights are non-integer or extreme.
-To address this, `iptw-survival` uses bootstrapping to provide robust confidence intervals for survival metrics.
+Standard variance estimates for survival curves can be biased when using non-integer or extreme weights.
+To address this, `iptw-survival` uses bootstrap resampling to provide robust confidence intervals for all survival metrics.

 ## Installation